track-asia-vn/trackasia-annotation-extension/DEVELOPING.md

 ## Testing

-Tests can be found in the `TrackasiaAnnotationsExtensionTests` group within the `TrackasiaAnnotationsExtension` target.
+Tests can be found in the `MapboxAnnotationsExtensionTests` group within the `MapboxAnnotationsExtension` target.

 ## Sample project